-Some people think we venture to the bottom of the deepest oceans, but the reality isn’t quite as dramatic.
-Recreational divers with the PADI Deep Diver specialty can dive to 40m/130ft, while Tec 100 CCR divers can explore as far as 100m/330ft.
-Even record-breaking divers have only reached 332m/1,090ft (less than a tenth of the distance to the Titanic).
-That leaves a lot of ocean beyond our reach, but with so much to explore in shallower waters, we’re not too bothered.
+Your non-diving friends might think you’re venturing to the deepest depths of the ocean – but the reality isn’t quite as dramatic.
+Recreational divers with the PADI Deep Diver specialty can dive to 130 feet (40 meters) while Tec 100 CCR divers can explore as far as 330 feet (100 meters).
+Even record-breaking scuba divers have only descended to depths of 1,090 feet (332 meters) beneath the surface – which is less than a tenth of the distance to the Titanic.
+That leaves a lot of ocean beyond the reach of scuba divers, but with so much to explore in shallower waters, we’re not too bothered.

 Is there much to see?

 The answer to this one is easy — lots!
-Over 200,000 flora and fauna have been discovered in the ocean so far, and as divers we have the privilege of seeing a completely different side of our planet to the rest of the world.
-From mysterious shipwrecks and vivid coral reefs, to the wolf eels and whales of icier waters, we have a front row seat to Blue Planet in real life.
+Over 200,000 flora and fauna have been discovered in the ocean so far, and as divers we have the privilege of seeing a completely different side of our planet than the rest of the world.
+From mysterious shipwrecks and vivid coral reefs, to etherial kelp forests and stunning underwater formations, the variety of marine ecosystems to explore is astounding.
+The marine life that call those ecosystems home, from parrotfish and manta rays to octopus and sea lions, divers have a front row seat to Blue Planet in real life.

 Isn’t it expensive?

 Many landlubbers wonder how their underwater pals can afford such a premium pastime.
 The truth is, scuba diving doesn’t need to cost the earth.
-Keep an eye out in your local PADI Dive Shop or PADI Travel for great deals on courses, trips and equipment, and share the savings by travelling in groups.
-You don’t need to buy all your dive kit in one go either; hire what you need until you decide (and save up for) what works for you.
+Keep an eye out with your local PADI Dive Shop, via PADI eLearning, or with PADI Travel for great deals on courses, trips and equipment.
+Plus, you don’t need to buy all your dive kit in one go either.
+You can rent what you need until you decide (and save up for) the gear that works best for you.